(Pocket-lint) - Sky Glass is a device and service from Sky that launched on 18 October 2021.

 When will Sky Glass be available?

-Sky Glass is available from 18 October 2021 in the UK.
+Sky Glass has been available since 18 October 2021 in the UK.

 Are there any more features coming to Sky Glass?